 On wired network devices CoA can be used to change the security posture of a MAC and perform other functions like bounce a port.
 So far we only encountered support for CoA on the wired side on the Cisco hardware.
-For an implementation example check radiusBounceMac in pf::Switch::Cis-co.
+For an implementation example check \radiusBounceMac in pf::Switch::Cisco.

+10.1.7.
 Floating Network Devices Support